rob040/LEDmatrixClock/README.md

 To build, open the `pioarduino` or `platformio` extension (icon on left hand side bar), then under *PROJECT TASKS* -> *Default* -> *General* : select **Build** and then **Upload**

 ## Initial Configuration
-Editing the **Settings.h** file is totally optional and not required.
+Editing the **Settings.h** file is not required but optional to get different default values.
 All settings and API Keys are managed from the Web Interface.

 * Open Weather Map free service API key: http://openweathermap.org/  -- this is used to get weather data and the current time zone from the selected City.
 This API key is required for correct time.

 **NOTE:** The settings in the Settings.h are the default settings for the first loading.
 After loading you will manage changes to the settings via the Web Interface.
 If you want to change settings again in the settings.h, you will need to erase the file system on the Wemos or use the `Reset Settings` option in the Web Interface.